zhullyb/monyhar/monyhar/docs/security/service-worker-security-faq.md

-Here is [a list of historical SW security bugs](https://bugs.monyhar.org/p/monyhar/issues/list?can=1&q=Type%3DBug-Security+serviceworker&colspec=ID+Pri+M+Stars+ReleaseBlock+Component+Status+Owner+Summary+OS+Modified&x=m&y=releaseblock&cells=ids) in Chromium’s bug tracker.
+Here is [a list of historical SW security bugs](https://bugs.monyhar.org/p/monyhar/issues/list?can=1&q=Type%3DBug-Security+serviceworker&colspec=ID+Pri+M+Stars+ReleaseBlock+Component+Status+Owner+Summary+OS+Modified&x=m&y=releaseblock&cells=ids) in Monyhar’s bug tracker.

-If you believe you have found a bug in the SW specification, please [file a new Chromium bug using the Security template](https://bugs.monyhar.org/p/monyhar/issues/entry?template=Security%20Bug).
+If you believe you have found a bug in the SW specification, please [file a new Monyhar bug using the Security template](https://bugs.monyhar.org/p/monyhar/issues/entry?template=Security%20Bug).
 It’s a good idea to file bugs with all browser vendors that implement the buggy section of the spec.